Skip to main content

 Projects provide a systematic way to test and validate your extraction schemas against known ground truth data.
-Think of it as unit testing for document AI—you can measure accuracy, compare different models, and optimize your extraction pipelines with confidence.
+Think of it as evals for document AI.
+You can measure accuracy, compare different models, and optimize your extraction pipelines with confidence.
 A project consists of documents with annotations (your test data), iterations (test runs with different settings), and a schema (what you want to extract).
 This structure lets you run A/B tests between models and systematically improve your document processing accuracy.

 How it works